REHolt/Garage-Door-Controller/README.md

 I made modifications to this software to interface a couple of HALL-Effect Sensors (Part Number: A3144E) as Status indicators.
 On the ESP8266 set pinmode(5, INPUT_PULLUP) (Status Open), and pinmode(12, INPUT_PULLUP) (Status Closed).

 I also implemented SMS notification of Garage Door Status using IFTTT Maker Recipe (Thanks to help from "The Hammer Project" http://hammerproject.com/post/130804023369/iot-intro-sms-me-when-i-leave-my-garage-door-open).
 The Code is set up to monitor the time the door is open and send an SMS to my phone if it remains open for over an hour.
+This works even if you are not home, so you know if you left the door open, or if someone has opened your garage.

 I have included the "Over-The-Air (OTA) Update" code to allow for updating the ESP8266 without connecting a USB cable.
 Since this is installed overhead in the garage, it will be more convenient when I want to make changes.